theogf/AugmentedGaussianProcesses.jl/docs/src/comparison.md

 ## JuliaGaussianProcesses Organization

-There is a common effort to bring GP people together through the JuliaGP organization.
+There is a common effort to bring the GP people together through the JuliaGP organization.
 We work on making the building blocks necessary for GP such as [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl) for kernels, [AbstractGPs.jl](https://github.com/JuliaGaussianProcesses/AbstractGPs.jl) for the basic GP definitions and more is coming.
-The long-term goal is to have AGP.jl depend on all of the constituent and to simply have it as a wrapper.
+The long-term goal is to have AGP.jl depend on all of this elements and to use it as a wrapper.

+## 🚧 This comparison is now quite outdated and new solutions have been introduced 🚧
 ## AugmentedGaussianProcesses.jl vs [Stheno.jl](https://github.com/willtebbutt/Stheno.jl) vs [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl)

 There are already two other Gaussian Process packages in Julia, however their feature are quite orthogonal.
 They are roughly compared here: